Om20An00/greencart-deploy-public/README.md

 To run Docker containers in background (detached mode):

-docker compose up --build -d
+-docker compose up --build -d

 To stop and remove containers:

-docker compose down
+-docker compose down

 🤝 Contributing / Forking
 Want to contribute or build your own version?